MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/anomaly-detection-policy.md

 ---
-title: Create anomaly detection policies in Cloud App Security
+title: Create anomaly detection policies in Defender for Cloud Apps
 description: This article provides a description of Anomaly detection policies and provides reference information about the building blocks of an anomaly detection policy. ms.date: 01/05/2021 ms.topic: how-to